hmchoe0528/INDCPAD_HE_ThresFHE/README.md

 This is a git repository that implements the IND-CPA-D attacks introduced in [Attacks Against the IND-CPA^D Security of Exact FHE Schemes](https://eprint.iacr.org/2024/127.pdf) written by the following authors:

-Jung Hee Choeon (SNU & Crypto Lab Inc.)
+Jung Hee Cheon (SNU & Crypto Lab Inc.)

 Hyeongmin Choe (SNU)